Search

 them.
 In fact, these pages are set up largely to collect email

-addresses to which spam can be sent (and you can get spam for
+addresses to which spam can be sent (and you can get spam

 free!).
-In addition, engines do not like submissions done by
+In addition, engines do not like submissions done

 computer programs (because of the excessive use of resources